matthewsommer/Behavioral_Cloning/README.md

 ```

 ####3.
 Submission code is usable and readable

+To generate a model the following shell command can be executed
+python model.py

+To start a daemon used to control the simulator in autonomous mode the following command can be used
+python drive.py model.h5

+python drive.py model.h5 run1

+python video.py run1 --fps 48

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.